willkoehler/my_blog/pages/alternate-route-options-for-the-olentangy-trail.md

 <div class="full rounded shadow"><img src="/images/olentangy-trail/315-northbound-entrance.jpg"></div>

 The recommended solution is to add a bike-only signal phase with diagonal crossing.
+The signal phase would be activated by cyclists, either with a button or in-ground detectors.
+During the bike-only signal phase, bikes would have a green signal.
+All other directions would have a red signal, allowing bikes to cross diagonally.
 See image below.
 A lighted "Caution bikes / No turn on red" sign would also be needed for the 315 southbound exit ramp.
 This sign would be lit during the bike-only signal phase.

 [Similar designs](https://www.google.com/maps/@45.5285205,-122.6657424,3a,75y,340.97h,73.06t/data=!3m4!1e1!3m2!1sq47qxmXLP7pKCH7bdCtmnQ!2e0!5m1!1e3?hl=en)
 are used in other cities.